Promotion of recycling, managing chemical substances,

-For the chemical substances handled by the TOK Group, we have put in place a system for complying with legal requirements and ascertaining the existence of regulated substances under laws and regulations and treaties including chemical substance management laws and regulations in each country, such as the REACH regulation*1 or other laws governing conflict minerals*2, and determining whether or not such substances can be used.
-Moreover, for high-risk chemical substances whose use will be prohibited in the future due to tighter regulations, we have proposed and are managing the progress of elimination plans for all products to ensure that the use of such substances is stopped and inventories are disposed of prior to the implementation of the laws and regulations.
+For the chemical substances handled by the TOK Group, we put in place a system for complying with legal requirements and ascertaining the use of regulated substances under laws and regulations and treaties that include chemical substance management laws and the regulations in each country, such as the REACH regulation*1 and laws governing conflict minerals,*2 and determining whether or not such substances may be used.
+Moreover, for high-risk chemical substances whose use will be prohibited in the future due to tighter regulations, we have proposed and are managing the progress of elimination plans for all products to ensure that the use of such substances is discontinued and inventories are disposed of prior to the implementation of the applicable laws and regulations.

 (2) Development stage

-For newly developed raw materials, in addition to the abovementioned legal and regulatory information, we also check to confirm whether they contain chemical substances identified in our own TOK Group Standards on Chemical Substances Management, which stipulate substances whose use is prohibited or should be eliminated.
-Moreover, we check developed products with respect to customers’ requirements as well.
-If products exceed the levels of the TOK Group Standards on Chemical Substances Management, we strive to propose an alternative plan and eliminate them.
+For newly developed raw materials, in addition to the legal and regulatory information, we check to confirm whether they contain chemical substances identified in our own TOK Group Standards on Chemical Substances Management, which stipulate substances whose use is prohibited or should be eliminated.
+Moreover, we check the developed products with respect to customer’s requirements as well.
+If the specified substances exceed the levels in the TOK Group Standards on Chemical Substances Management, we propose an alternative plan and strive to eliminate them.

 All raw materials used to manufacture products are subject to occupational health and safety risk assessments.
-The Company identifies hazardous factors in the production environment, clarifies the hazard level, implements measures to mitigate and eliminate the hazardous factors based on their risk level, and then takes action to lower the risk.
-In this way, TOK maintains a proper work environment for its employees.
+The Company identifies hazardous factors in the production environment, clarifies the hazard level, implements measures to mitigate and eliminate the hazardous factors based on the risk level, and then takes action to lower the risk.
+In this way, TOK maintains the proper work environment for all employees.

 (4) Sales stage

-TOK has connected its ERP system, which manages product shipment volumes, and its chemicals and PRTR management system, which manages chemical substance composition, to create a framework for automatically calculating the volume of chemical substances transferred.
-With this framework, TOK is able to appropriately report chemical substance volumes and apply for their usage in accordance with the Chemical Substances Control Law*3 and the PRTR Law*4 in Japan, as well as the laws and regulations of the countries that import its products.
+TOK has connected its ERP system, which manages product shipment volumes, and its chemicals and PRTR management system, which manages chemical substance composition, to create a framework for automatically calculating the volume of transferred chemical substances.
+With this framework, TOK can appropriately report chemical substance volumes and apply for their usage in accordance with the Chemical Substances Control Law*3 and the PRTR Law*4 in Japan, as well as the laws and regulations of the countries that import its products.

 (5) Disposal stage

-Waste from each site is thoroughly sorted by type and recycled, and properly disposed when necessary.
-For waste disposal companies contracted to dispose the waste, TOK provides information about the type of waste handling precautions through a Waste Data Sheet (WDS).
-The Company periodically visits the waste disposal companies to perform on-site audits and ensure waste is being disposed properly in accordance with contractual agreements.
+Waste from each site is thoroughly sorted by type and recycled, and properly disposed of when necessary.
+For industrial waste disposal service providers contracted to dispose of waste, we provide information about the type of waste and handling precautions through the Waste Data Sheets (WDS).
+The Company periodically visits al service providers for on-site audits and to ensure that all waste is being properly disposed of in accordance with the contractual agreements.

-*1 REACH regulation: Registration, Evaluation, Authorization and Restriction of Chemicals.
-This is an EU regulation that manages the registration, evaluation, and accreditation of chemical substances through an integrated system, with the aim of ensuring complete fulfillment of responsibility on the producers’ part, as well as thorough compliance with preventive principles.
+*1 REACH regulation: Registration, Evaluation, Authorization and Restriction of Chemicals; This is an EU regulation that manages the registration, evaluation, and accreditation of chemical substances through an integrated system.

-*2 Conflict minerals: Refer to four types of minerals including tin, tantalum, tungsten, and gold mined in the Democratic Republic of the Congo and adjoining countries experiencing armed conflicts.
+*2 Conflict minerals: Refer to four types of minerals that include tin, tantalum, tungsten, and gold mined in the Democratic Republic of the Congo and adjoining countries experiencing armed conflicts.
 These minerals are regulated under the U.S. Dodd-Frank Act (financial regulatory reform act).

 *3 Chemical Substances Control Law: Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc.

-*4 PRTR Law: Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof
+*4 PRTR Law: Act on Confirmation of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof

-In 2018, TOK properly stored and managed waste containing PCBs* in accordance with prescribed storage standards at three sites comprising the Sagami Operation Center, Shonan Operation Center, and Gotemba Plant, while also filing reports with the government authorities.
-The Company has disposed 82% of the high-concentration PCB stored at the Sagami Operation Center.
-Looking ahead, TOK must dispose of all electrical substation facilities and related waste used and stored at all of its sites by the legally mandated deadline of 2027.
-The Company intends to dispose of this waste in stages by drawing up plans to update equipment in a way that does not interfere with business activities.
+For low-concentration PCBs,* we have undertaken proper storage and management in accordance with the prescribed storage standards for waste containing PCBs at three sites (Sagami Operation Center, Shonan Operation Center, and Gotemba plant), while also filing the necessary reports with the government.
+In 2020, we formulated a road map to dispose of all electrical substation facilities and related waste used and stored at all sites by the legally mandated deadline of 2027.
+The Company intends to dispose of this waste in stages by drawing up plans to update equipment in a way that does not interfere with the production activities at each site.